surtarso/urcade-led-control/README.md

 ## How it works
 - You need a daemon installed on you emulator machine that will detect the emulator being launched and send the corresponding number of active buttons for that emulator to the arduino, as exemplified in [urcade-leds-daemon.sh](urcade-leds-daemon.sh).
 The arduino will receive the number of buttons related to the launched emulator and light up only the active buttons;
-- The mode toggle button will cycle between differente light effects (all up, random, all off);
+- The mode toggle button will cycle between differente light effects (all up, random effects, all off);
 - The hitbox button will let you use a hitbox on the fly.

 ## Possible configurations
-You can use any of the 5 configurations:
+You can use any of the 6 configurations:
 - only hitbuttons;
 - only hitbuttons with mode toggle button;
 - hitbuttons + directionals (hitbox) with mode button;